sictweb/bti425-2020/notes/react-routing.md

 ## "Routing" in React

 One of the key components in creating a SPA (Single Page Application) is Routing.
 When Routing is implemented using a framework like React, we will find that we can browse different URL's within our app without actually reloading the page.
 In this case, the components of one URL are swapped out for the components of another, giving the illusion that we're navigating through multiple pages, when we're really just adding / removing components based on the browser URL / history.
-Our User-Interface is in sync with the URL.
+Our user interface is in-sync with the URL.

-Recently, the major routing library used to achieve this in react; **React Router** has been updated to [version 4](https://reacttraining.com/react-router/):
+Recently, the most widely-used routing library used to achieve this in react; **React Router** has been updated to [version 4](https://reacttraining.com/react-router/):

 > Components are the heart of React's powerful, declarative programming model.
 React Router is a collection of navigational components that compose declaratively with your application.
 Whether you want to have bookmarkable URLs for your web app or a composable way to navigate in React Native, React Router works wherever React is rendering.

 <br>

-## Getting Started using React Router v4
+## Getting Started using React Router

-To start using the React Router library in our web app, we must first fetch react-router-dom using npm (once we have halted our debugging server using ctrl+c), ie:
+To start using the React Router library in our web app, we must first fetch react-router-dom using npm (once we have halted our debugging server using Control+C):

 ```
 npm install react-router-dom --save